Common Python Syntax Errors¶

 TypeError: 'int' object is not subscriptable

-Also, there is a limit to how times you can index a subscriptable object.
+Also, there is a limit to how many times you can index a subscriptable object.
 A 1D list can only be indexed once, 2D twice, and so on.
-If you are using nested lists/dicts, make sure you aren’t exceeding the number of indexes possible.
+If you are using nested lists or dictionaries, ensure you aren’t exceeding the number of indexes possible.